mhtarora39/GstreamerBasics/README.md

 ### Please feel free to use compiled binaries in [artifacts] (./artifacts)

-# ToDo :
+## ToDo :
-1. Create Build Script for the environments setup
+1. Create Build Script for the environments setup and demo.
 2. Enhance RTSP client.
 3. Code Cleanup and tests.
 4. Improve the Background Subtraction plugin accuracy.